1. Get started

 • Recover data from daily backups:

-• Send us name and the exact date of the timetable you want to retrieve
+• Send us the name and exact date of the timetable you want to retrieve

 If your internet connection is lost or our website is temporarily not available: